Chiropractic care For Whiplash in Fort Collins, CO

 At Heart & Hand Chiropractic, we focus on more than just treating your symptoms, we care about your health and the root cause of your pain.
 That’s why we provide free spinal screenings so that you can get the help that you need IF you need it.
 Contact our Fort Collins office today or call us at (970) 377-3557 to have your back screened for spinal issues.

 TMJ and Tinnitus

 The tendons and ligaments in our neck are damaged during whiplash, so we need to ensure that our cervical spine (neck) recovers quickly.
+Some people have severe pain after a whiplash injury but often there is only temporary soreness even though serious damage has occurred.
 It’s important to schedule an appointment with a chiropractor as early as possible after an accident in order to reduce recovery time and reduce prolonged damage.
+Whiplash treatment is unique because the pain needs to be addressed while treating the injury to the muscles, ligaments and tendons.
+Specific corrective chiropractic treatment is used in our office to correct the spine back to an ideal position while decreasing pain and symptoms.
 There are also a few ways to help protect your neck while going through chiropractic care:

 You are said to be suffering from whiplash when you feel restricted neck movement due to the weakening of the neck muscles resulting from sudden movement or injury to the neck.